Tried fresh, human-grade food for your dog yet? 60% Off First Order at Ollie. Redeem Offer

 Classic

-Chicken Soup for the Soul Classic formulations are crafted for all breed sizes.
+The classic formulations are crafted for all breed sizes.
 There are recipes made for all life stages as well as specific ones that cater only to puppies, adults, or seniors.
 All of the Classics are in pate form.

 For this section, let’s review the brand’s most popular Classic formulation — Chicken, Turkey & Duck for Adults.

-3. Chicken Soup for the Soul Adult Pate Chicken, Turkey & Duck
+3. Adult Pate Chicken, Turkey & Duck

-First 5 ingredients: Chicken, Turkey, Chicken Broth, Turkey Broth, Duck
+Chicken, Turkey, Chicken Broth, Turkey Broth, Duck

-Rating: 4.5/5 stars
+Rating:

 While puppies need a lot of care for their growing bodies, adult dogs need a lot of attention too.
 Older canines require proper nutrition for maintaining and repairing their tissues and supporting their energy needs.
-This Classic Pate we’re reviewing is crafted to meet those needs and get your adult pup in tip-top shape for many years.
+This Classic Pate is crafted to meet those needs and get your adult pup in tip-top shape for many years.

 Grain-Free

+The Grain-Free wet food line comes in stew form.
+They’re only for adults but all dog breeds can enjoy them.
 Let’s take a look at one of the Grain-Free options and see why it’s one of the most popular offerings of the brand.

-4. Chicken Soup for the Soul Beef & Legumes Recipe Stew
+4. Beef & Legumes Recipe Stew

-First 5 ingredients: Beef, Beef Broth, Oceanfish Broth, Beef Liver, Dried Egg Whites
+Beef, Beef Broth, Oceanfish Broth, Beef Liver, Dried Egg Whites

-Rating: 4.5/5 stars
+Rating:

 Chewy Online Dog Supplies